blockchainsllc/in3-docs/docs/api-java.md

 ``String``  **blockHash**
 ========== ===============
 ```

 ##### getBlockTransactionCountByNumber

-Returns the number of transactions in a block from a block matching the given block number.
+Returns the number of transactions in a block from a block matching the given blockNumber.

  > public `long` getBlockTransactionCountByNumber([`long`](#class-long) block);